-A large percentage of winter slip-and-fall injuries reported to SFM occur in parking lots.
+A quarter of winter slip-and-fall injuries reported to SFM occur in parking lots.
 These injuries are often severe and affect all kinds of businesses.

-Encourage your employees to use the “Step down.
-Not out” method to avoid falls while getting out of their vehicles and stepping off curbs.
-Using “Step down.
-Not out” when getting out of a vehicle or stepping off a curb forces you to stand up or step flat footed, eliminating the chances of slipping.
+Encourage your employees to use the “Step down, not out” method to avoid falls while getting out of their vehicles and stepping off curbs.
+Remembering to step down with both feet when getting out of a vehicle or stepping closely to the curb forces you to stand up or step flat footed, eliminating the chances of slipping.

 - Place both feet, flat footed, on the ground.